EliElis/Courses-Project-/README.md

 It was my final project from Logos IT Academy courses.<br><br>
 There is an ability to add, upgrade and remove categories and products. <br>Data is saved in local storage.<br>
-Products can be filtered by categories, added to the shopping cart or favorite.<br> No backend, without usage of db.
+Products can be filtered by categories, added to the shopping cart or favorite.<br> No backend, without usage of db. <br>
+In the demo goods and categories are read from JSON file.
 <a href="http://color-it.alisa-umnova.pp.ua">See demo</a>